digitalservicebund/digitalcheck-apps/packages/dito/doc/adr/0008-use-of-encryption.md

 ## Context

-To release a new feature we encountered a scenario where we wanted to embed potentially sensitive data into a unique URL to transport it between different parties, without revealing the information in clear text or behind a simple encoding such as base64.
-For this reason, a solution to do so was required.
+We need to communicate potentially sensitive data between two parties using only an URL, without revealing the information in clear text or behind a simple encoding such as base64.

+One option is to encrypt the data using a key that is only accessible on the server.

-Another common pattern to solve this would to be generate a unique identifier that was stored in a databse along with a reference to the full URL (known as URL shortening).
+Another common pattern to solve this would to be generate a unique identifier that was stored in a database along with a reference to the full URL (known as URL shortening).
 Shortening the URL itself was not deemed important in this case, however.
-Additionally, since the application does not have a database at this time, and the size of this feature did not appear to justify adding one, another solution was required.
+Additionally, the application does not have a database at this time, and the size of this feature does not appear to justify adding one.

 ## Decision

-We introduce basic encryption mechanisms to be able to encode plain text content into a unique and encrypted string, that can also be decrypted using a combination of an encryption key and uniquely generated initialization vector that is created at the time of the content being encrypted.
+We introduce basic encryption mechanisms to encode plain text content into a unique and encrypted string, that can then be decrypted using a combination of an encryption key and uniquely generated initialization vector that is created at the time of the content being encrypted.

 ## Consequences